 La Maison Rose’s Business Hours and Access Information

-- La Maison Rose is open from Wednesday to Saturday.
+- La Maison Rose is open from 11 am to 5 pm from Wednesday to Saturday.
 Refer to its Instagram Account for business hours.

 - The bakery is an 8-minute walk from JR Tōshōgū Station (東照宮駅).